 The treadmill was almost designed with hill training in mind.
 What else can the incline be for.
 No where else can you find hills of different gradients that occur at different distances and be of different intensities.
 It is recommended not to overdo hill work as it is stressful on certain parts of the ankle and lower leg.

-There are disadvantages of using a treadmill too
+There are disadvantages too

 Yes there are some.
 Apart from being the opposite of what we've said above there are limitations to what a treadmill can do.
 It's sometimes helpful to know this when considering what you are using a treadmill for.
 Below are what we consider to be the disadvantages and we think you'll agree.